 How is the law at risk?

-Despite overwhelming public support, several Republicans in Congress have made efforts to chip away at the law, circulating proposals that would undermine the ESA and replace science with politics.
+Despite overwhelming public support, there are Members of Congress who continue to make efforts to chip away at the law, circulating proposals that would undermine the ESA and replace science with politics.

 Throughout the 115th Congress (2017-2018), the House Committee on Natural Resources was led by then-Chairman Rob Bishop of Utah who has often talked about scrapping the ESA altogether.
 As chairman, his Committee hosted multiple hearings aimed at "modernizing" the law - a vague description that could mean disaster for our wildlife.

-While Rep. Bishop is no longer Chairman in this 116th Congress (2019-2020), the divisive climate in Washington makes it risky for even well-intentioned proposals aimed at improving the law.
+While Rep. Bishop is no longer Chairman in this 116th Congress (2019-2020), the divisive climate in Washington, DC continues to make it risky for even well-intentioned proposals aimed at improving the law.
 Since its inception, the ESA and subsequent amendments have always been truly bipartisan and any future changes must be so, as well.

 Is there room to improve?

 Fortunately, the ESA was designed to be flexible.
 There is already ample opportunity for policymakers to work together to improve ESA implementation.
 EDF was instrumental in establishing some approaches, such as Safe Harbor Agreements (SHA), which have been – and continue to be – utilized across the country.

-Rather than focusing on legislative changes, Congress should honor the bipartisan history of the ESA by supporting flexible, efficient and cooperative administrative solutions that can improve outcomes for both people and wildlife.
+The Administration and Congress should honor the bipartisan history of the ESA by supporting flexible, efficient and cooperative solutions that can improve outcomes for both people and wildlife.

 What can you do?

-Your voice can help secure the resources the ESA needs to implement effective conservation plans, recover species before they reach the Endangered Species List and expedite the path to recovery.
+Your voice can help secure the support and resources the ESA needs to implement effective conservation plans, conserve species before they reach the Endangered Species List and expedite the path to recovery.

 Click below to tell Congress to protect this critical law.